India Road Maps

 State Highways in India

-The state highways are used to join with the National Highways, major towns, district headquarters, tourism hubs and small harbors and facilitate the movement of vehicles in important places of the state.
-These roads are essentially arterial roads and they facilitate accessibility to major metropolitan areas and townships in the state in association with the State Highways of the bordering states and National Highways.
-The overall span of the state highways is around 137,712 km.
+The state highways are used to join with the National Highways, major towns, district headquarters, tourism hubs and small harbours and facilitate the movement of vehicles in important places of the state.
+These roads are essentially arterial roads, and they facilitate accessibility to major metropolitan areas and townships in the state in association with the State Highways of the bordering states and National Highways.
+The overall span of the state highways is around 1,37,712 km.